-The Australia-China Relations Institute (ACRI) at the University of Technology Sydney (UTS) welcomes James Reilly, Associate Professor in Northeast Asian Politics in the Department of Government and International Relations at the University of Sydney, to discuss his forthcoming book: Tales from the Road: Following China’s Economic Statecraft Across Asia and Europe.
-Dr Reilly will describe China's unique approach to economic statecraft, exploring how Chinese leaders deploy economic resources to advance foreign policy objectives.
+The Australia-China Relations Institute (ACRI) at the University of Technology Sydney (UTS) welcomed James Reilly, Associate Professor in Northeast Asian Politics in the Department of Government and International Relations at the University of Sydney, to discuss his forthcoming book: Tales from the Road: Following China’s Economic Statecraft Across Asia and Europe.
+Dr Reilly described China's unique approach to economic statecraft and explored how Chinese leaders deploy economic resources to advance foreign policy objectives.

-Dr Reilly will be interviewed by ACRI Director Bob Carr and participate in a Q&A session with the audience.
+Dr Reilly was interviewed by ACRI Director Bob Carr and participated in a Q&A session with the audience.